The Right to Revolt: When is Revolution Justified?

 — The Declaration of Independence (1776)

-No sentence in the Declaration of Independence is more daring—or more dangerous—than the assertion that the people have the right to overthrow their government.
-In an era when rebellion was punishable by death and monarchs claimed absolute authority, this claim was not only revolutionary—it was morally radical.
+No sentence in the Declaration of Independence is more daring—or more dangerous—than the assertion that people have the right to overthrow their government.
+In an era when rebellion was punishable by death and monarchs claimed absolute authority, this wasn't just revolutionary; it was morally radical.

 The Lockean Doctrine of Resistance

-Thus, revolution is not merely permitted—it is morally required when tyranny becomes sustained, deliberate, and irreversible.
+Thus, revolution isn't merely permitted; it's morally required when tyranny becomes sustained, deliberate, and irreversible.

 Prudence, Not Passion

 This is a philosophy of measured justice.
-The right to revolt must be grounded in a “long train of abuses”, not temporary frustration.
-It requires evidence that the government is systematically undermining the rights it was meant to protect.
+The right to revolt must be grounded in a “long train of abuses,” not temporary frustration.
+It requires evidence that the government is systematically undermining the very rights it was meant to protect.

-This idea draws from classical philosophy as well: Aristotle warned against both anarchy and despotism, encouraging balance between order and justice.
-The American revolutionaries saw themselves not as anarchists, but as defenders of legitimate political order—a new order rooted in human dignity.
+This idea also draws from classical philosophy.
+Aristotle warned against both anarchy and despotism, encouraging a balance between order and justice.
+The American revolutionaries didn't see themselves as anarchists; they saw themselves as defenders of legitimate political order—a new order rooted in human dignity.

 Rebellion vs. Revolution

-Philosophers like Thomas Aquinas and Rousseau distinguished between random acts of violence and just revolution.
+Philosophers like Thomas Aquinas and Jean-Jacques Rousseau distinguished between random acts of violence and a just revolution.

 • Revolution, by contrast, seeks to restore or create moral legitimacy.